The Aviation Law Review: Japan

 The year in review

-- ID plates issued by the government after the registration must be attached to all the drones; and
+- ID plates issued by the government after the registration must be attached to all drones; and

 1 Tomohiko Kamimura and Miki Kamiya are attorneys at Squire Gaikokuho Kyodo Jigyo Horitsu Jimusho.